December 11th, 2023

 One of the most well-known companies in Sarasota is the Ritz-Carlton Hotel Company.
 This allows for many open job opportunities in service and hospitality.
 Another big industry in Sarasota is the healthcare industry.
 Because of Sarasota's high population of elderly and retired residents, the influx of healthcare workers has grown.
 Sarasota also has a large hospital, Sarasota Memorial Hospital, that employs more than 6,500 staff.

 If you are looking for a manufacturing job, Sarasota is the place for you!
 It is home to one of the country's most prominent window installers, PGT Innovations, which employs almost 2,000 people!

 The city of Sarasota is located in Sarasota County School District.
 In this district, 62 public schools have 42,618 students.
 Sarasota schools are ranked higher than other school districts in all of Florida.
 They are ranked #2 best school district in Florida out of 67 school districts!
 Their school system has excellent academics, and teachers offer a variety of clubs and activities!

 Here are some of the top education schools in Sarasota:

 |Sarasota Middle School

 Sarasota has six colleges in the area.
 Some colleges are the State College of Florida, Ringling College of Art and Design, the University of South Florida, and more!

-Finding the perfect restaurant to go on a date or take your family and friends to can be stressful.
-Here are a few of the favorite local restaurants in Sarasota to help when deciding where to eat lunch or dinner or grab a drink!
+You are finding the perfect restaurant to date or take your family and friends to can be stressful.
+Here are a few of the favorite local restaurants in Sarasota to help you decide where to eat lunch or dinner or grab a drink!

 - Indigenous Restaurant: Here, you will find a menu of seasonal American cuisine that changes throughout the year based on peak ingredient availability.
 You can enjoy anything on the menu, knowing it is high quality and fresh.